 The tranquil joys of Treasure Beach

-Located along the southwestern corner of the Jamaica coastline, Treasure Beach actually encompasses four smaller communities on the shoreline: Great Pedro Bay, Billy's Bay, Calabash Bay and Frenchman's Bay.
+Located along the southwestern corner of the Jamaican coastline is Treasure Beach.
+Treasure Beach actually encompasses four smaller communities on the shoreline: Great Pedro Bay, Billy's Bay, Calabash Bay and Frenchman's Bay.
 It is an idiosyncratic and ethnically diverse place, with a strong focus on conservation and sustainability among its local population, according to Lonely Planet.
 This makes it an excellent choice for those interested in an ecotourism vacation.

 A considerable number of its inhabitants are expatriate artists and writers from all over the globe, making for an unpretentiously high-cultured atmosphere.
 But what's perhaps most enticing about Treasure Beach is its relative lack of tourist traps.
 There's plenty of lodging available but none of it is the generic, garish resorts you'll see in the most packed parts of Kingston.
 It's laid back and uncrowded, particularly on its stunning beaches.
 The travel blog Journalist On The Run noted that the journey to Treasure Beach involves traveling on rough roads, but it's worth it.